Care Design NY Care Managers Receive

 Mental Health First Aid National Certification

-Albany, NY - Care Design NY, a Care Coordination Organization/Health Home (CCO/HH) for individuals with Intellectual and/or Developmental Disabilities (I/DD) is proud to announce that in just over a year, over 98% of its care management workforce was fully certified through the nationally recognized evidence-based training program, Mental Health First Aid; a three-year certification.
+Albany, NY - Care Design NY, a Care Coordination Organization/Health Home (CCO/HH) for individuals with Intellectual and/or Developmental Disabilities (IDD) is providing a nationally recognized evidence-based training program, Mental Health First Aid certification program.

 The Mental Health First Aid public education program was developed by the National Council of Mental Wellbeing to teach course participants how to identify, understand, and respond to mental health and substance use disorder warning signs and risk factors in adults.

 According to the National Institute of Mental Health Disorders, part of the National Institutes of Health, an estimated 26% of Americans ages 18 and older -- about 1 in 4 adults -- suffers from a diagnosable mental disorder each year.
-Furthermore, it is estimated that 30-40% of all persons with I/DD have a psychiatric disorder compared to 27% of the general population.
+Furthermore, it is estimated that 30-40% of all persons with IDD has a psychiatric disorder compared to 27% of the general population.

 Care Managers come from different experiences and backgrounds and may or may not have experience with people with mental health issues or people experiencing a crisis.
 The training provided them with an overview of different conditions and helped them identify and understand those conditions and how to address different situations that may come up in a supportive and professional way.

 While Care Managers do not diagnose or treat mental health issues, they can provide a valuable proactive role in supporting individuals to get the care they need before it becomes a crisis.
 A Care Manager upon completion of the training stated, “Knowing the signs to look for and having the new skills to develop a plan of action to help them get the support they need.”

 Please use our office lines during 8:30 AM - 5:00 PM (ET).